commitizen/cz-cli/README.md

 This will be more convenient for your users because then if they want to do a commit, all they need to do is run `npm run commit` and they will get the prompts needed to start a commit!

-> **NOTE:** if you are using `precommit` hooks thanks to something like [`husky`](https://www.npmjs.com/package/husky), you will need to name your script some thing other than `"commit"`
+> **NOTE:** If you are using `precommit` hooks thanks to something like [`husky`](https://www.npmjs.com/package/husky), you will need to name your script something other than `"commit"`
 > (e.g. `"cm": "cz"`).
-The reason is because npm-scripts has a "feature" where it automatically runs scripts with the name _prexxx_ where _xxx_ is the name of another script.
+The reason is because npm scripts has a "feature" where it automatically runs scripts with the name _prexxx_ where _xxx_ is the name of another script.
 In essence,
-> npm and husky will run `"precommit"` scripts twice if you name the script `"commit"`, and the work around is to prevent the npm-triggered _precommit_ script.
+> npm and husky will run `"precommit"` scripts twice if you name the script `"commit"`, and the workaround is to prevent the npm-triggered _precommit_ script.

 #### Optional: Running Commitizen on `git commit`